pascalpoizat/fmt/README.md

 FMT (Formal Models and Transformations) is a framework for formal models and for transformations between these models.

-To get started, check out <http://pascalpoizat.github.io/fmt/>!
+To get more information, check out <http://pascalpoizat.github.io/fmt/>.

 ## Contributors